Come My Fanatics...: Touring and follow-up

 After the initial 1997 release of the album, Electric Wizard toured the United Kingdom with Cathedral in February 1997, and in Europe with labelmates Mourn.
 This was planned to be followed with a tour supporting The Blood Divine in early April with Orange Goblin, which Electric Wizard later dropped out of.

 Following the release of Come My Fanatics... the group released the EP Supercoven (1998).
 Their next studio album, Dopethrone, was not released until four years later.
 Oborn said of the hiatus, "I would safely say there was a period where we split up.
 We just didn't tell anybody."

 Reception

 On its release, Come My Fanatics... received positive reviews from heavy rock magazines Terrorizer, Kerrang! and Metal Hammer.
 Metal Hammer called the album "a right corker" while Terrorizer said, "this is out there in orbit with Hawkwind's 'Space Ritual', and that's a compliment in its own way.
 Wastoids they are, but the 'Wiz have made a great Stoner Doom record."
 Kerrang! stated Electric Wizard "have delivered one of the most punishingly heavy albums in recent memory", concluding that "Classic is the only word for it".
+The album received a brief review in Hit Parader in 1999 stating the group had become a favourite among European rock magazine press, with a review saying it had "enough "expand your mind" euphemisms to keep any latter-day hippies happily bemused."